maxdarling/craftinginterpreters-sol/notes.md

 Chapter 10
 - 10.4: "Mechanically, the code is pretty simple.
 Walk a couple of lists.
 Bind some new variables.
 Call a method.
 But this is where the crystalline code of the function declaration becomes a living, breathing invocation.
 This is one of my favorite snippets in this entire book.
 Feel free to take a moment to meditate on it if you’re so inclined."

+Chapter 11:
+- 11.1.2: persistent data structure are "the classic way to implement environments in Scheme interpreters".
+Interesting!
+- 11.1: "In most cases, in straight line code, the declaration preceding in text will also precede the usage in time.
+But that’s not always true.
+As we’ll see, functions may defer a chunk of code such that its dynamic temporal execution no longer mirrors the static textual ordering."
+This is why I found resolution of functions a bit harder to wrap my head around.
+The resolution pass is resolving var accesses during *function declarations*, but the runtime pass is using this info when the *function calls*.
+- 11.3: so beautiful that we get to reuse the visitor class.